NickRaleigh/sass-perch/README.md

 - `+==>`

 #### The Responsive Grid Modifier `()`
-Sometimes we want a basic grid of items, with equal-width columns that has a gap inbetween each item.
+Sometimes we want a basic grid of items, with x number of columns that has a gap inbetween each item.
 This can be a pain with flexbox, as we have to worry about sizing each element, the margin inbetween, ignoring margins using `nth-child`, and so on.
 Sass-Perch does the heavy lifting for you.
-All you need to do is add a set of parenthesis to the end of your expression, and pass in the following arguments:
+All you need to do is add a set of parentheses to the end of your expression, and pass in the following arguments:
 (`$number-of-columns`, `$gap`, `$y-gap(optional)`).
 - `$number-of-columns`: the number of equally-sized columns your grid will contain.
 - `$gap`: (as a percent) the horizontal and vertical space between each element.
 If the `$y-gap` has been specified, this value turns into the horizontal spacing only.
 - `$y-gap`: (optional, as a percent) creates the vertical space between each row.

+This modifier is very powerful when you combine it with media queries, giving you a nice responsive grid.
+Try playing with the `$number-of-columns` argument at different widths to take advantage of screen real estate!

 Some expression examples:
 - `^-->(4 5%)` - *be sure to add the wrap modifier if you want the items to break to the next line.